 In Kentucky Revised Statute 237.115, the Kentucky General Assembly explicitly recognizes the authority of the University to control the possession of deadly weapons on any property owned, leased, or controlled by the University, including the right to prohibit possession of such weapons by any person or entity using University property or premises.
-Administrative Regulation 6:6 establishes the University's deadly weapons policy.
+Administrative Regulation 6:6 (https://regs.uky.edu/administrative-regulation/ar-66) establishes the University's deadly weapons policy.
 This Administrative Regulation applies to all members of the University community, including faculty, staff, students, and visitors.